Milan Kundera: Works

-Kundera himself claims inspiration from Renaissance authors such as Giovanni Boccaccio, Rabelais, and perhaps most importantly, Miguel de Cervantes, to whose legacy he considers himself most committed.
-Other influences include Laurence Sterne, Henry Fielding, Denis Diderot, Robert Musil, Witold Gombrowicz, Hermann Broch, Franz Kafka, and Martin Heidegger.

-Originally he wrote in Czech, but from 1993 on he has written his novels in French.
+In the mid-1950s he was readmitted to the Communist party and he was able to publish Manː A Wide Garden in 1953, a long epic poem in 1955 called The Last May dedicated to Julius Fucik and the collection of lyrical poetry Monologue in 1957.
+Those, together with other fore and afterwords are deemed to be written in the fashion of uncontroversial propaganda which allowed him to benefit to a certain degree from the advantages that came with being an established writer in a Communist environment.
+In 1962 he wrote the play The Owners of the Keys, which became an international success and was translated into several languages.
+Kundera himself claimed inspiration from Renaissance authors such as Giovanni Boccaccio, Rabelais and, perhaps most importantly, Miguel de Cervantes, to whose legacy he considered himself most committed.
+Other influences include Laurence Sterne, Henry Fielding, Denis Diderot, Robert Musil, Witold Gombrowicz, Hermann Broch, Franz Kafka, Martin Heidegger and Georges Bataille.
+Originally he wrote in the Czech language, but from 1985 onwards, he made a conscious transition from Czech towards the French which has since become the reference language for his translations.
 Between 1985 and 1987, he undertook the revision of the French translations of his earlier works himself.
-His books have also been translated into many other languages.
+With Slowness his first work in French was published in 1995.
+His works were translated into more than eighty languages.

 The Joke

-In his first novel, The Joke (1967), he satirizes the totalitarianism of the Communist era.
+In his first novel, The Joke (1967), he satirized the totalitarianism of the Communist era.
+Following the Soviet occupation of Czechoslovakia in August 1968, the book was banned.
 His criticism of the Soviet invasion in 1968 led to his blacklisting in Czechoslovakia and the banning of his books.